Brazzo978/openvpn-easyportfw/README.md

 **This project is a bash script that aims to setup a Openvpn server that is specified for PERSONAL gaming or torrenting use.
 It supports only ONE client!**

-The script **Port Forwards** the local port 1-65521 (also icmp) to the corresponding ports on the server side.
+The script **Port Forwards** the local port 1-65521 to the corresponding ports on the server side.
 These ports covered most of the ports used by any games. **Please make sure that there is no other application using these ports on the server, otherwise It will deafen any application that listens to these ports.** I highly suggest running this script on an new empty system.

 ## The script will move ssh to port 65522 for not losing access to the server after installation.